roshii/brane/README.md

 Having their ideal portfolio distribution at hand, investors will then have to enter or exit markets and time their entry or exit to balance their actual portofolio distribution against benchmark and get the most reward out of the trade, most likely using technical analysis of each market.

 Overall, invertors will follow a repetitive process consisting of:
-- assest classification
+- Asset classification
-- assest rating
+- Asset rating
-- portfolio optimization
+- Portfolio optimization
-- trade timing
+- Trade timing

 Last and not least, investors could very well select and use a single exchange and have all their asset stored and traded there, that would be convinient but would also be very bad if that exchange goes Mt Gox...
 Thus, investors are better off spreading their risk over multiple parties and wallets and give away convinience; as the saying goes: don't put all your eggs in the same basket.